ernesto-sun/ConfiMailPHP/README.md

 ```

-Note: It is required to have the name='captcha-code' and to have this input within a <form> element.
+Note: It is required to have the name='captcha-code' and to have this input within a form-element.

 #### Your Form Submit